bruceme/SportVFR/README.md

 I made an interfacing daughter-board for the Atmega32U4 Micro Pro.
 Schematics, Board and Gerber files are included in this repo.
 Have at it.

-## Display Integration

-The project needs to be integrated with a bluetooth transciever (HC-05).
-Updates can easily be made to Avare for Android.
-At some point compatability with other IMUs would be good so more wide adoption can be considered.